Learn about the Maternal and Child Health (MCH) Leadership Competencies by browsing this web page or by downloading the PDF document.

 - Describe MCH populations and provide examples of MCH programs, including Title V programs.

-- Describe the utility of a systems approach in understanding the interaction of individuals, groups, organizations, and communities in health outcomes.
+- Describe the utility of a systems approach in understanding how interactions between individuals, groups, organizations, and communities determine health outcomes.

 - Use data to identify issues related to the health status of a particular MCH population group and use these to develop or evaluate policy.

-- Describe health disparities within MCH populations and offer strategies to address them.
+- Describe SDOH, understand health equity, and offer strategies to address health disparities within MCH populations.

-- Evaluate critically evidence-based programs and policies for translation of research to practice.
+- Critically evaluate programs and policies for translation of evidence to practice.

-- Understand the value of partnering with family- and community-led organizations to identify ways to engage families and community members in efforts to improve programs, policies, and practices.
+- Understand the value of partnering with people with lived experience and family and community-led organizations to improve programs, policies, and practices.

 Advanced.
 Building on the foundational skills, MCH leaders will: